 "This is 80 percent engagement.
 He's engaged on offense and defense.
 He's shooting the ball well, he's seeing the game a lot better, he's diverting to his teammates and that's pretty scary.

 "Once he starts adjusting, then he starts getting the ball screen-and-roll.
 You're seeing post-up-passing LeBron, post-up-scoring LeBron, shooting-threes LeBron.
 There's a lot of different aspects of that.
 So when I say 80 percent, I just mean that it's engagement every single game."

 If this is James at 80 percent, lord help whoever has to guard him when he's pushing 100.
 While Lue definitely needs to cut his star player's minutes, it's nice to know James is conserving his energy even when playing at an MVP level.

 Cleveland will no doubt be in the middle of any and all talks, as it came close to a deal for George this past summer but Indiana Pacers GM Kevin Pritchard nixed it at the last minute, per ESPN.com's Ramona Shelburne, McMenamin and Brian Windhorst.

 Just how big of a trade will Cleveland need or be willing to make?

-It remains unlikely that Altman would part with the pick for any player that could leave with James this summer.
+It remains unlikely that Altman would part with the pick for any player who could leave with James this summer.
 That includes George, Cousins and Jordan.
-Of course, those teams may not be willing to move their star player if they don't get the Brooklyn pick back in return, either.
+Of course, those players' teams may not be willing to move their star player if they don't get the Brooklyn pick back in return, either.

 Trading the pick for a star would send the message to James that the team is all-in on sacrificing the future in order to help him win now.
-Of course, there's really no present or future if the pick is traded for an impending free agent that leaves with James next summer.
+Of course, there's really no present or future if the pick is traded for an impending free agent who leaves with James next summer.